HNorlen/iot-docs/monitoring/index.md

 ## 1. What is provided for monitoring in Maximo Application Suite

-From Maximo Application Suite 8.2.0 a number of components in the IoT tool, and the Suite Licensing Service now produce prometheus based metrics and a number of pre-defined grafana dashboards are available to help monitor the components of the IoT tool and licensing issues.
+From Maximo Application Suite 8.2.0, a number of components in the IoT tool and the Suite Licensing Service now produce Prometheus-based metrics.
+In addition, a number of pre-defined Grafana dashboards are available to help you monitor the components of the IoT tool and understand licensing issues.

 The licensing dashboard can be used to monitor token and license usage over time such as expiration, app points, and product usage.
 The api stats are also available for overall usage, duration, and calls made.

-Maximo Application Suite does not provide the Prometheus or Grafana deployments and these must be provided outside of Maximo Application Suite to take advantage of this monitoring.
-The following sections will provide a guide as to how you can quickly get setup with a Prometheus and Grafana stack.
-There are various degrees of configuration that can be achieved based on your requirements (persistence, retention periods, security, etc)
+Maximo Application Suite does not provide the Prometheus or Grafana deployments.
+These must be provided outside of Maximo Application Suite to take advantage of this monitoring.
+The following sections guides you through how to quickly get started with a Prometheus and Grafana stack.
+Various degrees of configuration can be achieved based on your requirements such as: persistence, retention periods, security, and so on.

 ### Prometheus metrics endpoints

 One the Prometheus Operator is installed a number of ServiceMonitor kind resources are created by the AppSuite Operator and IoT Operator in the MAS core namespace/project and the IoT namespace/project.
-These will be read by the Prometheus Operator to indicate the service that provides the metrics endpoint that Prometheus should call to gather metrics.
+These are read by the Prometheus Operator to indicate the service that provides the metrics endpoint that Prometheus should call to gather metrics.

 As of Maximo Application Suite 8.2.0 the following IoT components provide metric endpoints:
 - actions